-nths Ended ch 31, Chang e
+Т hree Mont March Change !

 2018 2019 Amount %

-(In thousands, exce pt percentage)
+(In thousands, except percentage)

-Consignment and service revenue, net \$40,999 \$56,236 \$15,237 37%
+Consignment and service revenue, net \$4 0,999 \$56,236 \$15,237 37%

 Consignment and service revenue increased by \$15.2 million, or 37%, in the three months ended March 31, 2019 compared to the three months ended March 31, 2018.
-The growth in revenue was driven primarily by a 42% increase in GMV resulting from growth in both active consignors and active buyers in the three months ended March 31, 2019 compared to the three months ended March 31, 2018, as well as an improvement from 35.1% to 35.3% in our take rate due to changes to our commission structure.
+The growth in revenue was driven primarily by a 42% increase in GMV resulting from growth in both active consignors and active buyers in the three months ended March 31, 2019 compared to the three months ended March 31, 2018, as well as an improvement from 35.1% to 35.3% in our take rate due to changes to our commission structure that yielded a higher take rate on lower-priced items.
+GMV growth was driven by a 40% increase in active buyers, as well as a 1% increase in AOV.
+Active buyer growth was driven by an increase in new buyers due to the combination of our effective marketing spend and consignors becoming buyers, and an increase in repeat buyer orders as a percentage of total orders.

-nths Ended ch 31, Chang e
+Three Months Ended March 31, Chang e

 2018 2019 Amount %

-(In thousands, exce ot percentage)
+(In thousands, except percentage)

-Direct revenue \$5 5,460 \$ 13,019 \$7,559 138%
+Direct revenue \$ 5,460 \$ 13,019 \$7,559 138%

 Direct revenue increased by \$7.6 million, or 138%, in the three months ended March 31, 2019 compared to the three months ended March 31, 2018.
-The increase was driven in part by an overall growth in our consignment business.
-Additionally, during the annual extended holiday return period in connection with the 2018-2019 holiday season, our owned-inventory increased as a result of a higher than usual volume of returns received subsequent to payments to consignors.
+The increase was driven in part by an increase in our owned-inventory as a result of a higher than usual volume of returns received subsequent to payments to consignors during the annual extended holiday return period in connection with the 2018 to 2019 holiday season.
 The subsequent sale of our owned-inventory drove the increase in direct revenue in the first quarter of 2019 both on an absolute basis and as a percent of total revenue.
 We expect direct revenue as a percent of total revenue to vary from period to period.